scottgigawatt/plundarr/README.md

 For more details, see the script [here](scripts/tun.sh) 📜.

-## Viewing the Environment and Docker Compose Configuration Details 🏴‍⚓️
+## Viewing the Configuration Details 🏴‍⚓️

-Ahoy, mateys!
 The `plundarr` repo be providin' ye with tools t' view an' manage the environment an' Docker Compose configuration details.
 While the configuration files be heavily documented t' assist with understandin' an' customization, some o' ye may prefer t' see the uncommented versions fer simplicity.

 ### Makefile Targets 🏴‍☠️⚓️